TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/22 - Song of Solomon/Song of Solomon 2/Song of Solomon 2.4.md

 ---

-He brought me to the banqueting-house, And his banner over me was love.
+He brought me to the banquet hall.
+His banner over me is love.